phogolabs/inflate/README.md

 }
 ```

-The package supports support serialization of parameters based on [OpenAPI spec](https://swagger.io/docs/specification/serialization/).
+The package supports serialization of parameters in [OpenAPI spec](https://swagger.io/docs/specification/serialization/) format.
-For more advanced examples, please do see the online documentation.
+For more advanced examples, please see the online documentation.

 ## Contributing